David Cholmondeley, 7th Marquess of Cholmondeley: Early life and education

 Lord Cholmondeley is a descendant of Sir Robert Walpole (1676–1745), the first Prime Minister of Great Britain.
 He is the son of Hugh Cholmondeley, 6th Marquess of Cholmondeley, and Lavinia, Marchioness of Cholmondeley (née Leslie).
 He is also a descendant of both the Rothschild family and the Sassoon family through his paternal grandmother, Sybil Sassoon.
-He has three older sisters: the Ladies Rose, Margot (married to Tony Huston), and Caroline (married to Baron Rodolphe d'Erlanger).
+He has three older sisters: the Ladies Rose, Margot (previously married to Tony Huston), and Caroline (married to Baron Rodolphe d'Erlanger).

 Like many members of his family, Cholmondeley was educated at Eton College.
-He later took classes at the Sorbonne in Paris.
+He later studied at the Sorbonne in Paris.

 Career

 Film industry

 Lord Cholmondeley is a filmmaker.
 As David Rocksavage, he also appeared in a small part in Eric Rohmer's film 4 aventures de Reinette et Mirabelle (1987).
 His professional name is derived from his title of Earl of Rocksavage.

-His chosen career was put on hold when he succeeded to the marquessate in 1990.
+He has made the following documentaries for television: